-- 18.3.1 Only a coach or assistant coach has the right to request a charged time-out.
-He shall establish visual contact with the scorekeeper or he shall go to the scorer's table and ask clearly for a time-out, making the proper conventional sign with his hands. - 18.3.2 A charged time-out request may be cancelled only before the scorekeeper's signal has sounded for such a request. - 18.3.3 The time-out: - Begins when an official blows his whistle and gives the time-out signal. - Ends when the official blows his whistle and beckons the teams back on the playing court. - 18.3.4 As soon as a time-out opportunity begins, the scorekeeper shall sound his signal to notify the officials that a request for a charged time-out has been made.

-If a field goal is scored against a team which has requested a charged time-out, the timekeeper shall immediately stop the game clock and sound his signal.

-18.3.5 During the time-out (and during an interval of play before the beginning of the second, fourth or each extra period) the players may leave the playing court and sit on the team bench and the persons permitted to be in the team bench area may enter the court provided that the team members remain within the vicinity of their team bench area.
+- A time-out is charged against the team whose coach first made a request unless the 18.2.7 time-out is granted following a field goal scored by the opponents and without a foul or a violation having been called. - 18.3 Procedure - 18.3.1 Only a coach or assistant coach has the right to request a time-out.
+He shall establish visual contact with the scorer or he shall go to the scorer's table and ask clearly for a time-out, making the proper conventional sign with his hands. - 18.3.2 A time-out request may be cancelled only before the scorer's signal has sounded for such a request. - 18.3.3 The time-out: - Begins when an official blows his whistle and gives the time-out signal. - Ends when the official blows his whistle and beckons the teams back on the playing court. - 18.3.4 As soon as a time-out opportunity begins, the scorer shall sound his signal to notify the officials that a request for a time-out has been made. - If a field goal is scored against a team which has requested a time-out, the timer shall immediately stop the game clock and sound his signal. - 18.3.5 During the time-out and during an interval of play before the beginning of the second (2nd), fourth (4th) or each extra period the players may leave the playing court and sit on the team bench and the persons permitted to be in the team bench area may enter the playing court provided that the team members remain within the vicinity of their team bench area. - 18.3.6 If the request for the time-out is made after the ball is at the disposal of the freethrow shooter for the first or only free throw, the time-out shall be granted for either team if: - The last or only free throw is successful. - It is followed by a throw-in from the centre line extended. - A foul is called between free throws.
+In this case the free throw(s) will be completed and the time-out will be permitted before the new foul penalty is administered. - A foul is called before the ball becomes live after the last or only free throw.

-18.4 Restrictions

-18.4.1 A charged time-out shall not be permitted between or after free throw(s) caused by one (1) foul penalty until the ball becomes dead again, after a clock-running phase of the game.

-Exceptions:

-- A foul is called between free throws.
-In this case the free throws will be completed and the time-out will be permitted before the new foul penalty is administered. - A foul is called before the ball becomes live after the last or only free throw.
 In this case the time-out will be permitted before the new foul penalty is administered. - A violation is called before the ball becomes live after the last or only free throw.
 In this case the time-out will be permitted before the throw-in is administered.

-In the event of consecutive sets of free throws and/or possession of the ball caused by more than one (1) foul penalty, each set is to be treated separately.
+In the event of consecutive sets of free throws and/or possession of the ball resulting from more than one (1) foul penalty, each set is to be treated separately.

-18.4.2 A charged time-out shall not be permitted to the scoring team when the game clock is stopped following a successful field goal during the last two (2) minutes of the fourth period or the last two (2) minutes of each extra period, unless an official has interrupted the game.
+- 18.3.7 A time-out shall not be permitted to the scoring team when the game clock is stopped following a successful field goal during the last two (2) minutes of the fourth period or the last two (2) minutes of each extra period unless: - An official has interrupted the game. - The non-scoring team has been granted a time-out or substitution.